Austinkuria/attendance-system/frontend/src/utils/README.md

 # Authentication Utilities

-This directory contains utility functions for handling authentication and user sessions throughout the frontend application.
+This documentation covers the authentication utilities available in the application.

 ## authUtils.js